SCENE 01 / STEADICAM GIMBAL OPERATION

 Our Belgrade-based Steadicam and gimbal operators deliver fluid moving shots on stage at PFI Studios and on location from the Kalemegdan fortress to the cobbled lanes of Skadarlija.

 Here is how this works in practice.
-We crew Steadicam and gimbal operation as a expert camera role, matching the operator to the shot rather than the other way round.
-From our Belgrade base we walk the move with the director and DP on the tech scout, then choose between a classic Steadicam rig for long developing takes and a stabilised gimbal head for low-mode work, vehicle handovers and tight interiors.
+We crew Steadicam and gimbal operation as a pro camera role, matching the operator to the shot rather than the other way round.
+From our Belgrade base we walk the move with the director and DP on the tech scout, then choose between a classic Steadicam rig for long developing takes and a stabilised gimbal head for low-mode work, car handovers and tight interiors.
 Our operators are fluent across ARRI and RED bodies and the common gimbal systems.

 Here is the breakdown.
 Serbia rewards moving-camera work with locations that suit long, unbroken takes.
-Belgrade offers the ramparts and tunnels of the Kalemegdan fortress, the narrow cobbled lanes of the bohemian Skadarlija quarter.
+Belgrade gives the ramparts and tunnels of the Kalemegdan fortress, the narrow cobbled lanes of the bohemian Skadarlija quarter.
 The old-town courtyards and the broad concrete plazas of socialist-modernist New Belgrade.
 The city doubles readily for other European capitals.
-Beyond the capital, Novi Sad, the Petrovaradin Fortress and the monastery interiors offer further texture, all within short drives of a centred crew base.
+Beyond the capital, Novi Sad, the Petrovaradin Fortress and the monastery interiors give further texture, all within short drives of a centred crew base.

 FAQ